Ślepowron coat of arms: House Medonich

+Konrada Mazowieckiego established the Slepowron, Stracchowa, Drozkzion and Wola clans in 1224.
+His descendants through his son Korwin or Corwins were nobles in north Italy.
+Another branch settled in Drozkzino Latvia and Slavonia.
+One member of the Medonich family appeared at the Prussian court in 1414 acting as a representative for his family in Galacia; another appeared at Dobryczn in 1674.

 King Matthias's Ring

 In addition to the above, the Silesian Annals tell that a raven carried off the ring which King Matthias, (who was also ruler of the Duchy of Głogów, and Suzerain of all the Silesian duchies), had removed from his finger.
 Matthias chased the bird down and slew it, retrieving the ring - and in commemoration of this event, he took the Raven as a symbol for his signet sign.